-The data, including issue categories like “taxation,” comes from a form that lobbying firms — or organizations that hire in-house lobbyists — are required to file, under the Lobbying Disclosure Act of 1995.
-The form is called an LD-1, and it is collected by the Clerk of the House and the Secretary of the Senate.
+The data, including issue categories like “taxation,” comes from two forms that lobbying firms — or organizations that hire in-house lobbyists — are required to file under the Lobbying Disclosure Act of 1995.
+The forms are called LD-1 and LD-2, and they are collected by the Clerk of the House and the Secretary of the Senate.
 For more details, you can read the Clerk of the House’s guide to the lobbying disclosure rules.

 Lobbyists handing in the form also have to list the specific issues they plan to lobby on — that’s the “congressional investigation” tag that one of Facebook’s lobbyists cited.
 These can be as abstract as “tax reform” but can also get specific, like this disclosure from the Investment Program Association, which says it will be lobbying on “Department of Labor definition of fiduciary for purposes of ERISA” and “H.R.
 10, Financial CHOICE Act of 2017.”
 When lobbying registrations cite a specific bill, our app will link you to that bill.

-There’s another form that the law requires lobbyists to file: a form with updates each quarter, saying how much they spent, which federal agencies they lobbied and noting any changes to the issues or lobbyists involved.
-The updates also include the amount of money spent each month on lobbying efforts.
+The LD-2, another form that the law requires lobbyists to file each quarter, says how much they spent, which federal agencies they lobbied and noting any changes to the issues or lobbyists involved.
+The updates also include the approximate amount of money spent each quarter on lobbying efforts.
 The data from these forms can provide a wealth of information about changes in an organization’s priorities — or even provide a window into changes they didn’t anticipate.
 While The New York Times reports that Major League Baseball was blindsided by a facet of the tax reform bill that may tax teams whenever a player is traded, the piece of the bill about which the league lobbied pertained to stadium bonds.

 Here are some ways you might use the lobbyist database for research and journalism: